AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/update-linked-items-between-jira-wf.md

 1. Continue adding information to your time entry, including a **[!UICONTROL Work Description]**, then click **[!UICONTROL Log]**.\
    The time is added to the **[!UICONTROL Work log]** tab of the [!DNL Jira] item, as well as to the [!DNL Workfront] item linked to it.\
-   The work description of the time entry is recorded as a note on the hour entry in [!DNL Workfront].&nbsp;
+   The work description of the time entry is recorded as a note on the hour entry in [!DNL Workfront].

 ### Log time from [!DNL Jira] to a [!DNL Workfront] item {#log-time-from-jira-to-a-workfront-item}

-You can log time just to the linked [!DNL Workfront] item from the [!DNL Jira] issue without recording this time to the [!DNL Jira] issue.&nbsp;
+You can log time just to the linked [!DNL Workfront] item from the [!DNL Jira] issue without recording this time to the [!DNL Jira] issue.

 1. Log into [!DNL Jira].
 1. Navigate to a [!DNL Jira] issue which is linked to a [!DNL Workfront] item.